tux4kids/tuxmath/doc/README.txt

     The following command-line options can be sent to the program:

+    NEW as of 1.8.0 - run-time debugging output.
+Tuxmath now has a system to activate debugging output of various subsystems.
+Note that the extent to which the new system is utilized varies a lot - some of these flags don't do much as of yet.
+The names are fairly self-explanatory and generally refer to specific source code files in Tuxmath:
+	--debug-all
+	--debug-setup
+	--debug-fileops
+	--debug-loaders
+	--debug-titlescreen
+	--debug-menu
+	--debug-menu-parser
+	--debug-game
+	--debug-factoroids
+	--debug-lan
+	--debug-mathcards
+	--debug-sdl
+	--debug-lessons
+	--debug-highscore
+	--debug-options

      --optionfile filename - play game based on settings in the named file (see below for more on tuxmath config files).
 Tuxmath will look for a valid config file with a matching name in